antarctica/ansible-monolith-core/README.md

 This role provides the tasks and template necessary to do this, and will be executed where the relevant feature is enabled and the relevant role variables are set for the service name, port and document root.

-### Monolith utilities

-For convenience a number of small utilities useful for debugging problems or validating deployments can be installed.

-For example the `curl` utility can be used as part of validating a Monolith Service deployment, by checking an endpoint responds as expected.

-These utilities will be installed where *monolith_core_enable_feature_setup_monolith_utilities* is `true`:

-* `curl` - command line HTTP client
-* `htop` - interactive process monitor

 ### Typical usage example